Chevrolet Series C Classic Six: Production notes

-Production Amount
+Production amount

-It is unclear due to conflicting production records as to how many were actually made.
+Due to conflicting production records, it is unclear how many were actually made.
 Total Chevrolet production for 1913 was 5,987.
-But this figure included all Little Motor Car Co. production (The Little Motor car was made in the same factory) and could also have included all the 1914 models produced in 1913.
+But this figure included all Little Motor Car Co. production (the Little Motor car was made in the same factory) and could also have included all the 1914 models produced in 1913.
 It is doubtful given the high price of the car that many were made and sold.
 The serial number of the below listed existing cars at the Sloan Museum and the Reynolds-Alberta Museum in Canada may or may not be indicative of the exact number built.

-Surviving Examples
+Surviving examples

-There are only 2 Classic Sixes known to exist.
+There are only two Classic Sixes known to exist.
 The oldest example is a 1913 model, serial #93 located in the Reynolds-Alberta Museum in Canada and is an unrestored partial car.
 The other is also a 1913 model, serial #323 located in Flint, Michigan at the Alfred P. Sloan Museum (shown above).
 This car is the only complete and fully restored running example.

-The Sloan Museum car was first purchased in southern Texas, the Classic 6 was driven daily until 1936, when it was bought by the Aldenhaven Family in Ft.
+The Sloan Museum car was first purchased in southern Texas.
+The Classic 6 was driven daily until 1936, when it was bought by the Aldenhaven Family in Ft.
 Worth (who owned a Chevy dealership).
 It remained part of their collection until 1964, when it was placed up for auction.
 The Sloan Museum had been following the car for some time, and sent two employees to Texas with a signed check.
-The Chevy was twice bid up beyond the Museum's offer, but the Aldenhavens accepted the Museum's offer any way, as they knew the car would be appreciated and well kept.
+The Chevy was twice bid up beyond the museum's offer, but the Aldenhavens accepted the museum's offer any way, as they knew the car would be appreciated and well kept.

-In Cambodia, Chevrolet Classic Six-like car known as Masthead Car.
+In Cambodia, there is a Chevrolet Classic Six–like car known as the Masthead Car.
 This car operated for tourists in Angkor temples in Siem Reap.